Parallels/prl-devops-service/README.md

 ## Description

-This service is a wrapper for the Parallels Desktop Rest API.
+This service is a wrapper for the Parallels Desktop DevOps Service.
 It allows you to start, stop, pause, resume, and reset a virtual machine.
 It also allows you to get the status of a virtual machine.

+## Licensing

 ## Architecture

-The Parallels Desktop Rest API Service is a service that is written in Go and it is a very light height designed to provide some of the missing remote management tools for virtual machines running remotely in Parallels Desktop.
+The Parallels Desktop DevOps is a service that is written in Go and it is a very light height designed to provide some of the missing remote management tools for virtual machines running remotely in Parallels Desktop.
 It uses rest api to execute the necessary steps.
 It also has RBAC (Role Based Access Control) to allow for a secure way of managing virtual machines.
 You can manage most of